benc-uk/touchmidi/layouts/readme.md

 # Example Touch MIDI Layouts

 These are provided as demonstration of how to use the project, a reference set of working layouts, and for my own personal use.

 Note.
-To use these layouts, viewing them from github.com will not work, try the hosted version of this page here https://code.benco.io/touchmidi/laoyouts or either clone the repo and open the HTML files locally.
+To use these layouts, viewing them from github.com will not work, try the hosted version of this page here https://code.benco.io/touchmidi/layouts or clone the repo and open the HTML files locally.

 ## Generic